-One campaign that is out of this world (literally) is Tesla’s Falcon Heavy launch.
-On February 6th, 2018, Elon Musk made history by launching his beloved Tesla Roadaster into space, on board the world’s most powerful rocket, the Falcon Heavy.
+One campaign that is out of this world (literally) is SpaceX's Falcon Heavy launch.
+On February 6th, 2018, Elon Musk made history by launching his beloved Tesla Roadster into space, onboard the world’s most powerful rocket, the Falcon Heavy.
 Who can forget the image of a spacesuit-wearing mannequin in a shiny, red car flying over the planet with David Bowie’s ‘Starman’ song on repeat?

 In reality, the goal of this event was to launch the rocket successfully.
 Adding a Tesla was “just for fun” according to the billionaire CEO.
 Of course, the clever placement of the cherry red cargo attracted more than 2.3 million views online.
 Since the launch, these videos have amassed tens of millions of views and virtually every news outlet on the planet has written about the launch.